Campaign of the Month: October 2017

 Effect: You have an obscene amount of disposable income.
 The following Resources levels are largely restricted to NPCs, but are included anyway for players wondering how such is priced:

 Retainers are subordinates who work for you (officially or unofficially).
 Unlike a Protégé’s more informal relationship, a Retainer likely acknowledges you as their boss, and there’s no expectation you’re grooming them for better things.
 Retainers aren’t as likely to grow past where they are, though, and can rebel if treated poorly.
-Bodyguards, personal assistants, butlers, and most ghouls are some example Retainers.
+Bodyguards, drivers, personal assistants, and butlers are some example Retainers.
 Retainers to vampire characters are typically ghouls.

 Prerequisite: Borrowed Retainer Flaw, Retainer